soundpress/RulesOfNYC/docs/c47/index.rst

 (i) "DHS Shelter" means a shelter for families with children or adult families operated by or on behalf of DHS.

-(j) A "guest" is an individual who was not included in a household's application for HRA HOME TBRA or added to the household as a member pursuant to subdivision (d) of section 9-14 of this chapter, and who is staying in an assisted unit with the consent of a household member.
+(j) A "guest" is an individual who was not included in a household's application for HRA HOME TBRA or added to the household as a member pursuant to subdivision (d) of 68 RCNY § 9-14, and who is staying in an assisted unit with the consent of a household member.

 (k) The "household" means the individual or individuals who have applied for, have had an application submitted on their behalf for, or are participating in HRA HOME TBRA.